Trump meets Mexican president at White House, despite Democratic objections

 "It’s really a shame it's being used for political convenience," a Trump official told Fox News on Tuesday.
 "Everyone should be proud that these two leaders have the relationship they have to deal with these issues and the challenges that we've faced in these times and have done so fairly successfully.”

-Trump has had a sometimes tense relationship with Mexico, particularly due to his aggressive language on illegal immigration during the campaign.
-Last year, he threatened to slap tariffs on Mexico if it did not do more to stop illegal immigration across the border – which in turn led to greater cooperation between the two on the “Remain in Mexico” policy.
+Trump has had a sometimes tense relationship with Mexico, particularly due to his aggressive language on illegal immigration during his first campaign.
+Last year, he threatened to slap tariffs on Mexico if it did not do more to stop illegal immigration across the border, which in turn led to greater cooperation between the two on the “Remain in Mexico” policy.

 On Wednesday, acting Homeland Security Secretary Chad Wolf hailed the cooperation between the two countries on immigration.